nextcloud/documentation/admin_manual/installation/installation_windows.rst

 This part is also straightforward, but it is necessary to remind you that this is for IIS only.

-1. Go to the following link and grab the `PHP installer <http://windows.php.net/download/>`_ for version "VC9 Non Thread Safe" 32 or 64 bit based on your system.
+1. Go to the following link and grab the `PHP installer
+   <http://windows.php.net/download/>`_ for version "VC9 Non Thread Safe" 32 or
+   64 bit based on your system.

 .. note:: If you are using Apache, make sure you grab VC6 instead, lower on the page.

 2. Once through that login, select the location that is closest to you geographically.
 3. Run that install wizard once it is downloaded.
 Read the license agreement, agree, select an install directory.
 4. Then select IIS FastCGI as the install server.
 5. Take the default selections for the items to install, and click next.
-Then click  install.
+   Then click `install`.

-6. And, after a few minutes, PHP will be installed.
+6. After a few minutes, PHP will be installed.
 On to MySQL.

 Installing MySQL
 ~~~~~~~~~~~~~~~~

 This part installs MySQL on your Windows machine.

 #.
-Point your browser to http://dev.mysql.com/downloads/ and download the latest community edition for your OS – the 32 or 64 bit version.
-Please download the **MSI Installer** as it will make life easier.
+Point your browser to http://dev.mysql.com/downloads/ and download the latest
+   community edition for your OS – the 32 or 64 bit version.
+Please download the
+   **MSI Installer** as it will make life easier.
 #.
 Once downloaded, install MySQL (5.5 at the time of writing).
+Select the
-Select the Typical installation.
+   Typical installation.
 #.
-When that finishes, check the box to launch the MySQL Instance Configuration Wizard and click Finish.
+When that finishes, check the box to launch the MySQL Instance Configuration
+   Wizard and click Finish.
 #.
-Select a standard configuration, as this will be the only version of MySQL on this machine.
+Select a standard configuration, as this will be the only version of MySQL on
+   this machine.
 #.
-Select to install as a windows service, and Check the Launch the MySQL Server Automatically button.
+Select to install as a windows service, and Check the Launch the MySQL Server
+   Automatically button.
 #.
-Select the modify security settings box on the next page, and enter a    password you will remember.
-You will need this password when you configure ownCloud.
+Select the modify security settings box on the next page, and enter a
+   password you will remember.
+You will need this password when you configure
+   ownCloud.
 #.
 Uncheck **enable** root access from remote machines” for security reasons.
 #.
 Click execute, and wait while the instance is created and launched.
 #.
 Click Finish when this is all complete.

 ..
 You can make some pretty good educated guesses on the type of install needed for ownCloud. %% That's not really useful, clarify!